dotronglong/learn/js/day-1.md

-{% include "main-navigation.md" %}
+---
-# Getting Started
+title: Getting Started
+---

+{% include_relative ../navigation.md %}

 ### Debug
 - Use `console.log` to debug a variable